Worshiping God Through Children’s Chapel

 *REMEMBER TO BRING YOUR BIBLE WITH YOU EACH SUNDAY

 Children are selected each Sunday by the adult leaders in the group to lead the service.
-This happens upon entry to the area and is a good way to familiarize the children to the worship space.
-This approach allows all those in attendances to have opportunities to participate fully.
+This happens upon entry to the area and is a good way to familiarize the children with the worship space.
+This approach allows all those in attendance to have opportunities to participate fully.
 Certain “jobs” require reading, while others do not.
-To pique the interest of participation of the children they are given the opportunity to talk into a microphone.
+To pique the interest of the children, they are given the opportunity to talk into a microphone.
 This encourages them to speak in front of their peers.

-The role of Greeter is to read announcements into the microphone and welcome the children to “their” service (see below).
-This greeting gives opportunity to reinforce expectations, introduce adult volunteers, and establish a positive worship environment.
+The role of the greeter is to read announcements into the microphone and welcome the children to “their” service (see below).
+This greeting gives an opportunity to reinforce expectations, introduce adult volunteers, and establish a positive worship environment.

-REMEMBER TO TRY AND BRING YOUR OWN BIBLE EACH WEEK TO CHAPEL.
-Hold up your Bible and show us that you brought it this morning!
+Remember to bring your Bible to children’s chapel each week.
+Hold up your Bible to show us that you brought it this morning!

-Join us for our mid-week activities.
-We will meet on 1, 2, 3 . . .
-HUMP DAY! (this receives a huge response from the children who shout out HUMP DAY and reinforces Wednesday night activities.
-This line will change as events change each week).
+Join us for our midweek activities.
+We will meet on 1, 2, 3…HUMPDAY!
+(This receives a huge response from the children who shout out HUMPDAY, and it reinforces Wednesday night activities.
+This line will change as events change each week.)

-The Prayer Leader is responsible for three prayers during the service: at the beginning, during offering, and one at the close of the service.
-This doesn’t require reading and allows freedom of expression of prayers.
+The prayer leader is responsible for three prayers during the service: at the beginning, during the offering, and at the close of the service.
+This doesn’t require reading, and it allows freedom of expression of prayers.
 Some may offer the Lord’s Prayer.
-Others might pray in a different language and some may even ask for prayer concerns.
-This provides a teachable moment to discuss “what it sounds like when we pray.”
-Prayer is conversations in our own voices with our own words, but also requires listening.
-This can be a very powerful moment in the life of the service.
+Others might pray in a different language; some may even ask for prayer concerns.
+This provides a teachable moment to discuss, “What it sounds like when we pray.”
+Prayer is a conversation in our own voice with our own words, but it also requires listening.
+This can be a powerful moment in the service.

-The “worship word of the day” is written on signage beforehand with a Webster’s Kid Central definition.
-This leader holds the sign and reads the definition attached to the back side of the construction paper (see below).
+The worship word of the day is written on signs beforehand with a Webster’s Word Central definition.
+The leader holds the sign and reads the definition attached to the back of the construction paper (see below).

 Parable – a short simple story illustrating a moral or spiritual truth.

-Music is played while Ushers collect the offering.
-This reinforces the understanding of giving back into our Faith Community and encourages children to bring in offering money each week as they learn the act of giving.
-The Ushers collect offering money with the passing of the collection baskets and return to the front and offer to God.
-Then the Prayer Leader offers the offertory prayer.
+Music is played while ushers collect the offering.
+This reinforces the understanding of giving back into the faith community and encourages children to bring offering money each week as they learn the act of giving.
+The ushers collect offering money with the passing of the collection baskets; then they return to the front and offer the collection to God.
+Next, the prayer leader offers the offertory prayer.

-The weekly message is the only piece that is not led by a child.
-This segment of the worship allows the adult leader to connect a child-friendly message in a variety of ways.
-This could be a short skit or adult homily or testimony.
-There are books published that provide contemporary video clips and attach a Christian message, which utilizes technology.
+The weekly message is the only part of the worship experience that is not led by a child.
+This segment of the worship service allows the adult leader to connect a child-friendly message in a variety of ways.
+It could be a short skit or adult homily or testimony There are books published that provide contemporary video clips and attach a Christian message that uses technology.
 Take advantage of technology.
-One of more elaborate methods is to create a video using the kids in the church to act out a contemporized depiction of the Scripture.
+One method is to create a video using the children in the church to act out a contemporized depiction of the scripture.
 This creates multiple opportunities for children to become involved and to claim ownership of the service.
-Children come earlier in the week or month to shoot video, then return to see themselves in a movie.
+Children would come earlier in the week or month to shoot video, then return to see themselves in a movie.
 The excitement of telling both their parents and friends that they are in a movie at their church provides tremendous outreach.
-This also allows leadership to reinforce the Scripture text multiple times for better comprehension.
-Intentionally use a multiple-intelligence approach to this segment of the worship service.
+This also allows leaders to reinforce the scripture text multiple times to help the children understand better.
+Intentionally, use a multiple-intelligence approach to this segment of the worship service.

 One church created a video using the parable of the vineyard workers.
-It was contemporized into a “para-ball” and the depiction of a basketball team with one player who practiced the least but received the most playing time.
-Children read the Scripture, the video was shot, and narration was synchronized.
-The video was then shown as the message as the children excitedly told their parents to get them to church on time so they could see themselves in a movie.
+It was contemporized into a “para-ball,” and the depiction was of a basketball team with one player who practiced the least but received the most playing time.
+Children read the scripture; the video was shot; and narration was synchronized.
+The video was then shown as the message; the children excitedly told their parents to get them to church on time so they could see themselves in a movie.

-The inclusion of Holy events found in worship services should also be included in Children’s Chapel.
-The sacrament of Holy Communion is another teachable moment to instill an understanding of God’s Grace and to answer questions such as “why grape juice?”
+The inclusion of holy events found in worship services should also be included in children’s chapel.
+The sacrament of Holy Communion is another teachable moment to instill an understanding of God’s grace and to answer questions such as, “Why do we use grape juice?”
 It also allows conversation about why we return the “leftover” bread and juice to God by giving it back to nature.

-The Prayer Leader then offers the benediction.
-Parents arrive and children are released to them at the conclusion of the service.
-As they leave the children are both challenged and invited to be the living presence of God in their world, know they are blessed, and to “be” themselves.
-Adults are recruited to serve on a rotating basis.
+The prayer leader then offers the benediction.
+Parents arrive, and children are released to them at the conclusion of the service.
+As they leave, the children are challenged and invited to be the living presence of God in their world, to know they are blessed, and to “be” themselves.
+Adults are recruited to serve in children’s chapel on a rotating basis.
 The adult volunteer role is simply to worship with the children.
-Many times, parents leave the service profoundly impacted with a new awareness of Faith Formation in not only their child, but their family.
+Many times, parents leave the service profoundly impacted with a new awareness of faith formation in their child and family.

-Periodically this version of children’s chapel can be taken to the sanctuary worship so that the entire congregation can get a glimpse of how their children worship each Sunday.
-This format makes it easy to transition to adult worship when they “age out” of children’s worship.
-It also has a powerful connection with adults as they see the confidence of a child praying or reading Scripture in front of a community of all ages.
-The children develop leadership skills and an understanding of how to worship that will remain in them for years to come.
-They understand that Faith Formation is authentic, organic, and consistent and they “own” it.
-This model will grow an entire congregation not only in size but more importantly depth (discipleship).
+Periodically, this version of children’s chapel can be taken to the sanctuary worship so that the entire congregation can get a glimpse of how the children worship each Sunday.
+This format makes it easy for children to transition to adult worship when they “age out” of children’s chapel.
+It also has a powerful connection with adults, as they see the confidence of a child praying or reading scripture in front of a community of all ages.
+The children develop leadership skills and an understanding of how to worship that will remain with them..
+They understand that faith formation is authentic, organic, and consistent; and they “own” it.
+This model will grow an entire congregation not only in size, but in depth of discipleship.
 Isn’t that what worship is designed to do?

 Rev. Kevin Johnson is the Director, Children’s Ministries for Congregational Vitality & Intentional Discipleship at Discipleship Ministries.
 Kevin’s hero Fred Rogers suggests that we, “listen to the children, learn about them, learn from them.
 Think of the children first.”
 This quote defines Rev. Kev’s approach to ministry.
 Kevin, an ordained elder of the Kentucky Annual Conference, has over fifteen years of ministry experience in which he has thought of the children first.
 Prior to ministry, Kevin worked with children in the hospital setting and in group homes for emotionally and physically abused children.